captainion2119/ltnoname-blog-netlify/about.md

 ---
-title: Colophon
+title: Introduction
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hey guys, I'm a 2nd year student in the department of Artificial Intelligence and Machine Learning, posting about my learning and findings on here for all of you to check it out!
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+I'm a student at BNM Institute of Technology, Bangalore, India.
+Posting about all the things I learn in various technical aspects, join in and follow my journey! 🎒 Check out my various pages [Github](http://github.com/captainion2119) [Twitter](https://x.com/captainion) [Instagram](https://instagram.com/adithya.2119) [Instagram-Photography](https://instagram.com/voy_with_adi) Currently focusing on building my skills in Cybersecurity i'm currently working on HackTheBox <a href="https://app.hackthebox.com/profile/1997337" target="_blank" rel="noopener">HackTheBox Profile</a> Hope you learn more by joining me on my journey!

-If you have a question about him or else, just send a letter to him.
+Thank you for your time!
+See you on the posts!

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](http://github.com/captainion2119/ltnoname-blog-netlify/issues/new) if there is a broken link(s) or something else!

-**may u needs ✨**
+**See you soon!
+Explorer! ✨**

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}